-New York, Feb.
-23, 2010—As Iraq continues to rebuild its oil industry—the lifeblood of its economy—it is also looking for the best ways to work with the international oil companies whose bids have been accepted by Iraq to develop its vast, untapped reserves.
+As Iraq continues to rebuild its oil industry—the lifeblood of its economy—it is also looking for the best ways to work with the international oil companies whose bids have been accepted by Iraq to develop its vast, untapped reserves.

 About 20 Iraqi lawyers, engineers, and economists are in the U.S. for advanced training on implementing contracts with international oil companies, and came to Columbia Law School last week to study best practices for alternative dispute resolution, especially arbitration of contract disputes.

 “International arbitration has become a subject of enormous practical importance in today’s world in terms of dispute resolution,” said George Bermann, the Jean Monnet Professor in EU Law and Walter Gellhorn Professor of Law.

 Bermann, a leading expert on international trade contracts and transnational arbitration, was among the panelists who spoke to members of Iraq’s Petroleum Contracting and Licensing Directorate, the part of Iraq’s oil ministry that handles contracts and negotiations with dozens of international oil companies.

 “Iraq, like a lot of countries, is seeking to attract foreign direct investment,” Bermann said.
 “One way is to offer some assurance to investors that there will be an opportunity for disputes, if they arise and can’t be settled, to be resolved in a neutral forum rather than a host country.”

 The three-day training at the Law School was part of a program for the Iraqis sponsored by the U.S. Commerce Department that includes other aspects of contract negotiations.